 Describing the winning condition.
 Finally, we would like to specify that a label "Victory" should appear when the score reaches 19, which is the number of blocks in the game.
 For this purpose, we make a text displaying "Victory" in the middle, initially invisible.
 We then change the score to 18 to indicate an interesting starting scenario for simulation.
 We then play the game until the score reaches 19.
 When we press the event menu, the system detected the previous change as a number change event.
-Select it, and accept the offered condition "When score == 19".
+We select it and accept the offered condition "When score == 19".

-Make the "Victory" text visible and confirm the rule.
+We then make the "Victory" text visible and confirm the rule.